 Estimated Reading Time: 5 minutes

 It was one of those evenings when I should have been working but I found myself daydreaming.
 It was six thirty and had been dark outside for an hour.
-I was laying in our bed with my phone and scrolling through social apps.
+I lie in our bed with my phone scrolling through social media.
 I wasn’t looking for anything or anyone particular.
 Just looking.
-Then, along the walls of the bedroom I saw a host of people hovering in front of me, watching with wide eyes and gaping mouths.
+Then, along the walls of the bedroom I saw a host of people.
+They hovered in front of me watching with wide eyes and gaping mouths.
 They sat on the edge of their seats like people do during horror movies.

 The moments in movies when the audience is most on edge are right before a character is attacked.
-This is when a masked figure with a machete in his hand walks up behind a woman he’s been stalking for the last forty-five minutes.
-This is when the psychotic clown with his bloodied shovel waits in the closet while a couple makes out on the living room loveseat.
+This is when a masked figure with a machete in his hand walks up behind a woman he’s been stalking for the last twenty-five minutes.
+This is when the psychotic clown with his bloodied shovel waits in the closet while a couple makes out on the living room love seat.

 And so I asked myself: what is this audience looking at?

-I sat up out of bed and looked around the room.
-The audience was gone.
+I stood up out of bed and looked around the room.
+But the audience was gone.
 No one was there.
-Everything was in its normal place.
+Everything was normal.

-My stomach cramped but not in hunger.
-I squat down on the floor and held my lower abdomen, as though the touch of my palm would soothe the griping pain.
+My stomach ached, but not in hunger.
+I knelt down and held my lower abdomen, as though touching it would soothe the pain.
 This had been going on for a week.
 I wasn’t worried.
 Not yet.
 I’d give it another week.
 The project would be finished by then.

 I walked out of the bedroom and into the hall.
-I stood there quietly and listened.
-There was nothing but the faint sound of Silent Night playing from a neighbor’s apartment.
+I stood there and listened.
+There was nothing but the faint sound of Silent Night playing from the sound system.
 The candles on the kitchen counter flickered.
 My laptop was dark.
 The Christmas tree lights reflected in its black screen.